Autumn call is now closed – thank you to all who applied!

 Job details

-The positions are based at one of the ten universities that are part of the Finnish Doctoral Program Network in Artificial Intelligence.
+The positions are based at one of the partner universities of the AI-DOC program.
+In the autumn call, there are positions still left in all partner universities except for Tampere University, University of Vaasa, and University of Eastern Finland.
 The recruiting university will be the same as that of the primary supervisor.
 The matching of the candidates with supervisors will be done during the review process and the candidates will have a chance to prioritise the supervising professor they want to work with (see details in FAQ).

 All positions are fully-funded.
 PhD student contracts will be made for three years.
 The terms of employment and the salaries are based on the General Collective Agreement for Universities.
 The contract includes occupational healthcare.